 The students then watched the documentary “Racing Extinction,” following several activists and researchers working tirelessly to spread the word about extinction, attempting to activate change through international organization and localized conversation.
 The students reflected on the film with a “found poetry” collage project, trying to emulate the ways that creative expression can be an effective way to inspire change and start conversations.

 Examples of student artwork

 On week two of Mission STEMCAP, we invited Dr. William Newmark from the Natural History Museum of Utah to talk to our students about local extinction.
 He discussed his most recent areas of research – including several conservation studies and projects in Tanzania and the Western United States.

-Our community partners at the Utah Museum of Fine Arts – Annie Burbidge-Ream and Katie Seastrand – joined us for the last two days of our series, first taking the students on a virtual tour of the museum, and then doing an art workshop.
+Our community partners at the Utah Museum of Fine Arts – Annie Burbidge-Ream and Katie Seastrand – joined us for the last two days of our series, first taking the students on a virtual tour of the museum and then doing an art workshop.
 They brought the students up close to several artworks, asking how they might translate the artistic intent through the lens of extinction and other environmental challenges.
-They then came in the next day to have the students demonstrate their own artistic creativity with thaumatropes.
+The next day, they came in to have the students demonstrate their artistic creativity with thaumatropes.